francoposa/francoposa.io/content/resources/golang/template-nesting-hierarchy.md

 This looks good except that executing the full template collection does not output anything.
 This is because nowhere in our templates did we invoke a template outside of a template declaration.

 We can correct this (if desired) by invoking the `t3` template somewhere in our collection, outside of any other template definitions.
-We will pack the invocation {% raw %}`{{template "T3"}}`{% endraw %} in tight at the end to avoid any unwanted whitespace in our template.
+We will pack the invocation `{{template "T3"}}` in tight at the end to avoid any unwanted whitespace in our template.

 ```golang
 // Example v1.1